SpookyKitties/m6a2_validate_data/README.md

 3. run `./run.sh`

 The commands mentioned before this will likely be an easier option.

+In addition, the global packages ts-node nodemon typescript and sass are installed.
+This allows for the use of Typescript, a superset of JavaScript, to be used by nodemon.

 Now, to view the project, open up localhost:3000/bankAccount [Home Page](localhost:3000/bankAcccount).
 This links to a list of all current bank accounts.
 The rest of the guide will be the provided video.